Mallick17/AWS-SQS/README.md

 **Key Point**: Data events track the lifecycle of messages (sent, received, deleted).
 You need to enable them in CloudTrail, and they’re great for tracking message flows.

----

-## 4. CloudWatch Logs: What Your App Does with Messages

-**What They Are**: CloudWatch Logs store details about what your app does after receiving a message (e.g., processing an order).
-SQS doesn’t send logs here directly—your app (like a Lambda function) must write them.

-**Purpose**: To debug issues (e.g., “Why did this order fail?”) or track business details (e.g., “Which orders were processed?”).

-**Example Scenario**:
-- **Scenario**: Your Lambda function processes orders from `OrderQueue`.
-It logs whether it succeeded or failed.
-- **What Happens**: Lambda reads a message, tries to process it, and writes to CloudWatch Logs.
-- **What CloudWatch Logs Show**:
-  - Success:
-    ```
-    2025-08-11 10:32 AM: Processed order 12345 successfully
-    ```
-  - Failure:
-    ```
-    2025-08-11 10:33 AM: Failed to process message msg123: Bad order data
-    ```
-- **Why It Helps**: If Jane’s order fails, you can check CloudWatch to see the error (“Bad order data”) and fix it (e.g., correct the app’s input).

-**Key Point**: CloudWatch Logs are like your app’s diary, showing what it did with each message.
-You control what gets logged.

 <details>
   <summary>Simplified It</summary>